motyar/restgomysql/README.md

 And open http://localhost:1234/api or http://<ip>:1234/api

 Notes: This requires a valid mysql user account.
-It also requires a schema, which has not yet been provided.
+It also requires a schema.
+For instance, to use database 'test', create the panda table by running something like this:
+- mysql -u<user> -p -Dtest < farm.sql

 # Nothing but (cute) Pandas